 Overseas medical and hospital expenses

-Unlimited cover for your emergency medical and hospital treatment if you suffer an illness or injury on your international trip (excluding pregnancy and childbirth).
+Unlimited emergency medical, dental, surgical and hospital treatment and ambulance costs if you suffer an illness or injury on your international trip (excluding pregnancy and childbirth).

 Pre-existing medical conditions

 Travel documents, credit cards and traveller's cheques

 Cover for replacing your passport, visas, travel money cards, traveller's cheques and credit cards if they're lost, stolen or damaged.

 Rental vehicle insurance excess